mob-sakai/UIEffect/Packages/src/README.md

 ### Install as Embedded Package

-1. Download a source code zip file from [Releases](https://github.com/mob-sakai/UIEffect/releases) and extract it.
+1. Download the `Source code (zip)` file from [Releases](https://github.com/mob-sakai/UIEffect/releases) and extract it.
-2. Place `<extracted_dir>/Packages/src` directory in your project's `Packages` directory.
+2. Move the `<extracted_dir>/Packages/src` directory into your project's `Packages` directory.
    ![](https://github.com/user-attachments/assets/187cbcbe-5922-4ed5-acec-cf19aa17d208)
-- You can rename the `src` directory.
+    - You can rename the `src` directory if needed.
-- If you want to fix bugs or add features, install it as an embedded package.
+    - If you intend to fix bugs or add features, installing it as an embedded package is recommended.
-- To update the package, you need to re-download it and replace the contents.
+    - To update the package, re-download it and replace the existing contents.

-### Additional Resource Imports
+### Import Additional Resources

-UIEffect includes additional resources to import.
+Additional resources can be imported to extend functionality.

 - [🔄 Upgrading from v4 to v5](#-upgrading-from-v4-to-v5)
 - [Usage with TextMeshPro](#usage-with-textmeshpro)